dyeramosu/AC215_snapnutrition/README.md

 6) [Image Processing](./src/image_prep) Note: Multiple processing options including data augmentation.

 **Data Version Control Container**
+ - This container is meant to run in a Google Cloud VM and reads from our Google Cloud Storage Bucket.
  - We use an open source tool called DVC (product page [here](https://dvc.org/doc)) for versioning our datasets stored in Google Cloud Bucket
  - We mainly track our raw images and corresponding labels, as well as our generated TFRecords.
  - [Full Details Here: data versioning control README.md](./data_versioning_control/README.md)